-First of all, I would like to say that I am not necessarily against films that are made entirely for enjoyment and have no cerebral aspect whatsoever (the Fast and Furious franchise, the MCU, and the TMNT movies, to name just a few), I simply feel that movies that do have these more complex aspects are too few and are much better quality movies.
+First of all, I would like to say that I am not necessarily against films that are made entirely for enjoyment and have no cerebral aspect whatsoever – the Fast and Furious franchise, the MCU (to a large extent), and the TMNT movies, to name just a few – I simply feel that movies that do have these more complex aspects are too few and are much better quality movies.
 Also, what is meant in this post as ‘intellectual’ or ‘cerebral’ is anything that leaves the viewer questioning their morals or what they believe when they have left the theatre.

-Last year we saw a lot of sci-fi from HBO and Netflix (including Westworld (bottom right) as much of the filming and such for the second season happened last year).
+Last year we saw a lot of sci-fi from HBO and Netflix.
 Everything from the neo-noir landscape of Altered Carbon (middle bottom) to the all-too-realistic comment on genetically modified animals that was Bong Joon-ho’s Okja (top left) and from the renewal of the mirror-universe in Star Trek: Discovery (bottom left) to the capturing of consciousnesses in Black Mirror (below).

 Netflix especially has been pouring money into science fiction (and also, strangely enough, stand-up comedy) of all kinds but has been especially focussing on intellectual science fiction that will draw in a new kind of viewer for the already massive site (set to earn roughly $11bil this year).
 Though Netflix isn’t without its flubs (like Bright), overall feedback has been positive, leading Netflix to plan a massive number of upcoming sci-fi films aiming to be morally and intellectually challenging.
 Also, HBO created the most expensive pilot episode in history with Westworld and hit big, challenging viewers to not only guess ahead of the game but also questioning how consciousness is determined and what it really means to be truly sentient.

 A perfect example of how Netflix is willing to support something that does not necessarily appeal to the masses is Annihilation.
-Released in cinemas this last week in USA, Canada, and China (it will be dropping worldwide on Netflix on March 12), Alex Garland’s Annihilation was originally going to be funded and distributed by Paramount pictures but after poor test-screenings, David Ellison, head of Skydance Pictures said that the film was too intellectual and complicated to do well.
-A request was made that Garland should alter the ending of the film and change Natalie Portman’s protagonist.
+Released in cinemas in USA, Canada, and China (it dropped worldwide on Netflix on March 12), Alex Garland’s Annihilation was originally going to be funded and distributed by Paramount pictures but after poor test-screenings, David Ellison, head of Skydance Pictures said that the film was too intellectual and complicated to do well.
+A request was made that Garland should alter the ending of the film and change Natalie Portman’s protagonist (which, in hindsight, may have been the right call).
 Co-producer Scott Rudin, however, afraid of a flop due to studio interference, said that the film should remain unchanged and the director should deliver what he had imagined and not change it to appeal to a wider audience.

-Garland told the Toronto Star ‘I don’t really give a s–t’ that it didn’t test well due to its intellectual nature and that ‘Ex Machina didn’t test well either’.
+Garland told the Toronto Star ‘I don’t really give a s–t’ that it didn’t test well due to its intellectual nature (though it may have been due to several other issues with the film) and that ‘Ex Machina didn’t test well either’.
 Paramount, however, afraid of losing money, sold almost all international rights to Netflix (Netflix being much more willing to risk money on complex, interesting films).
 The fact that Netflix was so eager to pick up the film up shows that it is really trying to appeal to those that want complex, cerebral science fiction films and will likely to continue funding projects like these in the future.

 Upcoming Sci-Fi On Netflix And HBO